 This course continues the study of the essential roles of and obstacles faced by film and television producers.
 Topics include optioning and developing material, film festivals, networks and ratings and analyzing U.S. and international tax incentive and rebate programs.
 Students develop professional-caliber resumes, cover letters and lists of references.
 They will formulate a plan to secure an internship and participate in a supervised internship for academic credit.
+Prerequisite(s): Producers Craft I

-INTRODUCTION TO SCREENWRITNG
+INTRODUCTION TO SCREEENWRITNG